Promoting Nancy’s photography and educating the public about nature, photography, and God

 Is There Another Way To Get The Correct Answer?

 We’ve all managed to get a broom into a shorter closet by sliding it in at an angle.
 One question I had was, “Would it be possible to squeeze the originally planned 40″ by 32″ rectangle needed for the four pieces into the 39″ high space by rotating slightly?”
 The short answer is NO. Because this is so much wider than a broom, as you rotate, the required height actually gets larger at first and doesn’t drop back below 39″ until you’ve rotated over 79°.
 But by then, the necessary width would be over 45″ (well over the 37″ available).
 To see the math, see the note below (Warning: this “solution” requires knowledge of trigonometry).
-Of course, this doesn’t guarantee that there is no other solution.
-If you find one, let me know.
+Of course, this doesn’t guarantee that there is no other way to solve this problem.
+If you find a slicker solution, let me know.

 To see the Note click here.To hide the Note click here.